kwynncom/web-server-access-log-analysis/README.md

 NOTES / CHANGES GOING BACK IN TIME

+10/19 1:15pm - process control seems to be working, but it will need major reworking.

+It seems that xdebug messes with all aspects of forking and messaging and whatnot.
+So I probably need a command line version like this: php loadAndParse.php /tmp/access.log startAt:50000 endAt:100000

+Also, the queue needs a new ID every time; otherwise I get messages delivered minutes or perhaps hours later.

 9:08pm - push

 2020/10/18 8:39pm - I'm trying shared memory, but it seems that the feature is only meant for small amounts of data for coordination.